 Get your friends to make a dish, gather all their pre-loved clothes & come together for a clothes swap and pot luck night.
 These nights in are so much fun AND, the swap means you’ll be going home with some new clothes, what’s not to love!?

-Rent a bike in Stephens green and stop for ice cream along the way; a tandem bike will set you back €10 per hour or standard €5 per hour so I say get the tandem but your mate might be less convinced!
+Rent a bike in The Phoenix Park and stop for ice cream along the way; a tandem bike will set you back €10 per hour or standard €5 per hour so I say get the tandem but your mate might be less convinced!

 (Images collected from a free-to-use photo site)